AllegrettoA/SmartThings-VacationLights/README.md

 Simulate home lighting by randomly turning on &amp; off lights

 ### Background
 This is a Python3 script which replaces the functionality of Groovy smartapp Vacation Lighting Director ([vacation-lighting-director.groovy](https://github.com/SmartThingsCommunity/SmartThingsPublic/tree/master/smartapps/tslagle13/vacation-lighting-director.src)).
+Python scripts are free and can run on most platforms.

-The new SmartThings platform requires smartapps be run outside the SmartThings platform such as AWS or Node.js.
-In my opinion, this is exceedingly complex compared to the original groovy-based system.
-This Python script needs only a simple platform such as a Raspberry PI, Diskstation, etc.  It runs in a periodic loop and does not create any event subscriptions/handlers.
-Some solutions were based on comples RulesAIP configuration which also required SharpTools subscription.
+The new SmartThings platform requires smartapps be run outside the SmartThings platform such as AWS Lambda and Webhook as connected service.
+In my opinion, this is exceedingly complex compared to the original Groovy-based system.
+Another solution is based on complex Rules AIP configuration which also requires SharpTools subscription.
+This Python script needs only a simple platform such as a Raspberry PI, Diskstation, laptop, etc.  It runs in a periodic loop and does not create any event subscriptions/handlers.
+Python was most straightforward solution for me, although others may find it complex if they are not familiar with running Python scripts.
 Hopefully someone can replicate this Python functionality in a Lua-based driver that runs on the hub.

 ### Setup
 Configuration settings are provided by editing the Python script (VacationLights.py) using a text editor or Python editor such as Thonny.